Retired Soil Scientist who started working-life in NE Scotland as

 2015.
 Still doing the odd easy tramp plus short runs .
 Also now back out

 on her MTB but gave up the road bike.

 the progress of young Lachlan Douglas Hutcheon in Berkeley, USA on Skype

-as well as keeping up to date with teenaged Sacha, now at Uni, and her younger sister
+/ Facetime as well as keeping up to date with Sacha, now graduated from Uni, and her younger sister

 Mum, Nana and Poppa.

 2016 with Austin and had a great time over the 82km though the hard

 surface installed for MTB biking did cause a few blisters but major

 RUNNERS - competing and as marshals - where Isabel runs and can beat Austin

 Thursday, 08 October 2020 16:03:10